Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "Still no word from the dang thing, huh?"

 Darcy shook her head as she considered the intricate document in front of her.
 "None.
-It just left me a cryptic note about detecting something and vanished… I get three spells, right?"
+It just left me a cryptic note about detecting something and vanished...
+I get three spells, right?"

 "Yeah.
 Here."
 Lewis handed over the spell cards. "*Way* easier than tracking them on your sheet."